-The media has taken to the word “slump” to describe the current downturn in the US residential housing market, but even that might be too kind a word for the current state of the market -- there were a few stories out yesterday that suggested the road ahead might move from “slump” to outright “steep decline.”
+The media has taken to the word “slump” to describe the current downturn in the US residential housing market, but even that might be too kind a word for the current state of the market — there were a few stories out yesterday that suggested the road ahead might move from “slump” to outright “steep decline.”
 The LA Times ran a story that said home sales in Southern California fell to a 12-year low during April:

 “Demand is not there and supply is greater; prices are bound to go down,” said Esmael Adibi, an economist at Chapman University in Orange.
 “No question that the bottom of the market hasn’t hit yet.”
 Southern California home sales sank to 19,269 in April, a 28.9% drop from the same month last year and a 12% fall from March.
 The steepest decline was in the Inland Empire.
 Sales volume dived 45.1% in Riverside County and 46.7% in San Bernardino County.

 In spite of the “slump,” the reporter on the beat for this story managed to find sellers expecting a quick sale:

 In Pasadena, however, Malcolm and Lisa Wright expect a quick sale for their home, which will go on the market in a week or two and be priced in the $600,000 range.
 Other homes in their neighborhood are drawing multiple bids, and the Wrights see no reason they shouldn’t get the same kind of action.
 “It certainly gives us a bit more confidence that our house will sell,” Malcolm Wright said.

 With first-quarter downtown condominium sales cut nearly in half from the year-ago period, auctions are a quick way to sell, eliminating months of carrying costs for owners willing to let go of property for well below asking prices.
 The number of properties sold on the block has doubled from last year for Inland Real Estate Auctions Inc., a member of the Inland Real Estate Group of Cos., based in Oak Brook.